 Breaking with a Darwinist mindset

 Shawn believes that “survival of the fittest” is a broken and backwards system when applied to human success and happiness.
 He has found that when people work together better, every metric of potential rises for everyone involved.
+That is, teamwork matters.
+So, what are the characteristics of highly effective teams?
+Could one really be team happiness?

 Much of the need for Shawn’s research comes from the age-old notion that happiness comes from individual success.
 But this is just not true.
 In a study Shawn conducted with Harvard students, the only factor that contributed to their overall sense of happiness was their connection to other people.
-Regardless of how smart and successful they were, he found that the more isolated they became in the pursuit of success, the more unhappy they felt, too.
+Regardless of how smart and successful they were, he found that the more isolated they became in the pursuit of success, the more unhappy they felt.

 This human connection plays out with real results in business as well.
 Salespeople with a high degree of optimism sell up to 90% more than their counterparts.
 And, in a study Shawn conducted at a US hospital, he found that if the nursing and physician staff simply greeted patients on a regular basis, patient reviews of that hospital skyrocketed, and so did caregiver feelings of contentedness at work.